Symbian9/qmapshack-doc-wiki/AdvSetup.md

 * Menu `View - Setup map font`: In the pop-up window select the font and its properties used for text in map objects
 * Menu `View - Setup map background`: In the pop-up window select the color of the map background
-* Menu `View - Setup units`: In the pop-up window select the length unit (nautic, imperial, metric) and the slope unit (% or °).
+* Menu `View - Setup units`: In the pop-up window select the length unit (nautical, imperial, metric) and the slope unit (% or °).
   _Hint:_ Changes may take effect only after a QMS restart
 * Menu `View - Setup grid`:
     * Select the color of the map grid with the help of the palette icon
-    * _Expert mode_: Define the projection used for the grid
+    * _Expert mode_: Define projection and datum (coordinate system) used for the map grid
+    * _Remark:_ Each view has its own settings!
 * Menu `View - Setup map view`:
     * Set the map scales to _Logarithmic_ or _Square_.
 A change of this option leads to a different zoom behavior of maps (compare section "[Map scale type](AdvMapDetails#markdown-header-map-scale-type)").
-    * _Expert mode_: Define the projection and datum of maps
+    * _Expert mode_: Define projection and datum (coordinate system) used for rendering of maps
+    * _Remark:_ Each view has its own settings!
-* Menu `View - Setup coord. format`: Select one out of 3 supported coordinate formats
+* Menu `View - Setup coord. format`: Select one out of 3 supported geographical coordinate formats

 ### Single map display options